-The post 2 ASX shares I would buy for growth and income for the 2020s appeared first on Motley Fool Australia.
+The post 2 ASX shares I would buy for growth and income today appeared first on Motley Fool Australia.

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 126%) and Collins Food (up 79%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.

 Best of all, Edward’s “Top 3 Dividend Shares To Buy For 2020” report is totally free to all Motley Fool readers.

 - Man bets $221,666 on one ASX stock

 - Top analysts name their top 3 ASX blue chip shares for 2019